postgres-ai/postgres-howtos/0005_pg_stat_statements_part_1.md

 // Below I sometimes call normalized query "query group" or simply "group".

-Let's mention some metrics that are usually most frequently used in macro optimization (full list: https://postgresql.org/docs/current/pgstatstatements.html#PGSTATSTATEMENTS-PG-STAT-STATEMENTS):
+Let's mention some metrics that are usually most frequently used in macro optimization ([full list](https://postgresql.org/docs/current/pgstatstatements.html#PGSTATSTATEMENTS-PG-STAT-STATEMENTS)):
 1. `calls` – how many query calls happened for this query group (normalized query)
 2. `total_plan_time` and `total_exec_time` – aggregated duration for planning and execution for this group (again, remember: failed queries are not tracked, including those that failed on `statement_timeout`)
 3. `rows` – how many rows returned by queries in this group